ItzLoonie/TownOfHostPlus/README.md

 KNOWN BUGS:

-- Lovers causes Severe Issues with the Game (fixed in update 0.8.4)
-- Cat does just not work at all.
-- Poisoner doesn't replace a Coven
-- Some Roles have double their Cooldown or half their cooldown sometimes.
+- Lovers wins when they die
+- Egoist cannot win
+- Manipulator meeting sabotage doesn't clear when sabotage ends
+- Identity Thief bans for hacking.
 - Black screens on consoles when dead affter next meeting when impostors die.
 Desynced impostor roles can bypass this until they die.
 (Lag spikes triggered by name changes cause this)
 - Sometimes players will see some or all players using desynced Impostor roles (known as Impostor Desync)
-- Chat sometimes disappears for the host when a player leaves the game (this prevents commands from working until the host dies.
-Use SHIFT C ENTER or smth to force chat)
+- Chat sometimes disappears for the host
-- Some or all roles disappear for ghosts in meetings, this does not apply to players with the mod
-- If GA turns into a SidekickMadmate then the GA target dies, the GA turned SidekickMadmate will still turn into the role set in the settings for GA
+- Sometimes a crewmate win ends in an Impostor win
+- Roles that rely on the vent button cease to function after using the vent button once (eg Veteran and Bastion)
+- Demolitionist kills Vampire and Poisoner instantly on death
+- Grenadier just doesn't work at all
+- Corrupted Sheriff prevents roles from killing impostors
+- Werewolf cannot rampage
+- The Glitch cannot swap abilties correctly (replaced with a new role with a similar name)

 ## Features

 This mod only needs to be installed on the host's client to work, and works regardless of whether or not other client mods have been installed, and regardless of the type of device.<br>
 Unlike mods that use custom servers, there is no need to add servers by editing URLs or files.<br>
-If you are going to play on Custom Servers, such as MNA and MEU, it would require everyone to have the mods the host has.<br>

 However, please note that the following restrictions apply.<br>

 - If the host changes and does not have this installed, the server isn't modded and is now just a regular Among Us game.<br>
-- If someone will original TOH, joins a TOH: TOR lobby, they may experience graphical issues such as blackscreens.<br>
+- If someone will original TOH or TOHTOR, joins a TOHTORE lobby, they will be automatically kicked for a version mismatch.<br>

 Note that if a player other than the host plays with this mod installed, the following changes will be made.<br>